 I was elected to join the governing body in November 2022.
 I currently have a son who joined Reception in September 2022.
 I am very excited to be a governor at Round Diamond and look forward to getting more involved with the school.
 I have worked in finance for over 10 years and currently work in the technology sector providing insight into budgeting, forecasting and other financial specifics.

 JOHN MALYNN OBE

 I am a retired career civil servant, having worked in education policy from 2004 at the Department for Education.
 Prior to retiring I spent my final years of employment leading on school inspection policy matters within Ofsted.
 Originally from London where I served as a governor at primary and secondary school level for many years up until 2018, I moved to Great Ashby in 2006.
 I became a co-opted governor at Round Diamond in September 2020 and am currently Chair of the Governing Body.

-Please find below details of how our Governing Board is structured, including the categories, responsibilities and terms of appointment for each Governor.
+Please find below the details of how our Governing Body is structured, including the categories, responsibilities and terms of appointment for each Governor.
 We note whether a Governor has any relevant business interests at the school.
-An attendance record for Full Governing Board meetings can also be accessed.
+We also show the Governors' attendance at meetings.